 When we talked about Bantayan Island.
-Obviously, what comes in your mind is a white sand beach.
-Lets admit it! 😃 Guys!
+Obviously, what comes to your mind is a white sand beach.
+Let us admit it! 😃 Guys!
 Bantayan Island is not just all about beaches but they have got an Eco park where you can experience and learn something new.
 The Obo-ob Mangrove Eco Park.

 During my 90 minutes jaunt to this amazing Eco park.
 I was not able to grab the kayaking activity because it was low tide during that time.